 Wagner, Buddhism and Parsifal

 ith any other composers of opera, one would naturally regard exotic settings or other exotic elements as colouring or

-Parsifal as part of the same phenomenon, the search for novel and exotic factors, that is seen
+atmosphere.
+Therefore it would be natural to regard the Moorish settings and oriental elements in Parsifal as part of the same phenomenon, the search for novel and exotic factors, that is seen

 in the chinoiserie of Turandot or the japonerie of The Mikado.
-There are instances of Indian settings contemporary with Wagner's Parsifal: notably Bizet's Les pêcheurs de
+There are instances of Indian settings contemporary with Wagner's Parsifal: notably Bizet's

-perles (1863), Massenet's Le roi de Lahore (1877) and Delibes' Lakmé (1883).
+Les pêcheurs de perles (1863), Massenet's Le roi de Lahore (1877) and Delibes' Lakmé (1883).
 It hardly seems inappropriate, then, for Wagner to have sketched an opera set in

 north-east India, which he called Die Sieger (The Victors).

 The location and visual features of these Wagnerian dramas were not, however, chosen for their novelty.
 For Richard Wagner, opera (or more properly, music-drama or musical drama) was a medium for

 Suneson, Wagner had shown an interest in oriental thought and literature.
 This interest was stimulated by the writings of Arthur Schopenhauer and continued until the end

-late 1855 or early 1856, by Eugène Burnouf's Introduction à l'histoire du buddhisme indien.
-This book was in large part based on Maháyána Buddhist texts that had been sent to
+Wagner was introduced to Buddhism first in Schopenhauer's books, and secondly, in late 1855 or early 1856, by Eugène Burnouf's Introduction à l'histoire du buddhisme indien.
+This book was in large part based on Mahāyāna Mahayana Buddhist texts that had been sent to

 Paris from Nepal in 1837.
 Later he read, with some irritation, Carl Friedrich Köppen's Die Religion des Buddha und ihre Entstehung.

-Burnouf's book, Wagner was to return repeatedly during the rest of his life.
+unedifying book, was Wagner's verdict.
+But to Burnouf's book, Wagner was to return repeatedly during the rest of his life.
 Wagner's interest in Indian literature might also have been encouraged by

 conversations with his brother-in-law, Hermann Brockhaus, who edited and partially translated the compilation of Hindu stories, Kathasaritsagara.